awsclint/docker-apache-http-tomcat/README.md

 Building the base image
 -----------------------

-To create the base image `dezoito18/apache-http-tomcat`, execute the following command on the apache-http-tomcat folder:
+To create the base image `dezoito18/apache-http-tomcat`, execute the following command on the docker-apache-http-tomcat folder:

 	docker build -t dezoito18/apache-http-tomcat .